-The current challenge in providing employment services for person with intellectual and developmental disabilities is the big number of efforts underway and the lack of adequate coordination among agencies-causing employment services to be disjointed and inefficient.
-The Employment 1st Office would be tasked with coordinating and facilitating the implementation of the many goals, projects, priorities, programs, and workgroups focused on improving employment for PWD across multiple departments and agencies.
-The Employment 1st Office can also function as a go-to clearinghouse for all these efforts and be a resource for the community/public.
+The current challenge in providing employment services for person with intellectual and developmental disabilities is the significant number of efforts underway and the lack of adequate coordination across state agencies-causing employment services to be disjointed and inefficient.
+At a time when California employers are desperate for workers and when people with disabilities want to work but can't find a job, the state would benefit from the Employment 1st Office facilitating a better roll out of employment first programming.
+The Office's role would include ending agency and department silo's on employment first efforts, improving coordination across the many employment programs and facilitating an accurate, streamlined interpretation and implementation of employment first policy across the state.
+The Office may also function as a go-to clearinghouse for all the state's employment first efforts and function as a resource for the public.